kevincobain2000/email_extractor/README.md

     	Note: pagination links are usually query params Set it to false, if you want to crawl such links (default true)
+  -limit-emails int
-  -limit-urls int
+    	limit of emails to crawl (default 1000) -limit-urls int
     	limit of urls to crawl (default 1000)
   -out string